-In 2012, only 3 in 10 individuals reported having direct access to their clinical laboratory results, either in paper or in electronic format.
-With patients increasingly taking more responsibility with their own health care, it is vital for the hospital or lab to be transparent with tests and results so that patients are informed when making critical decisions.
+In 2012, only 3 in 10 individuals reported having direct access to their clinical laboratory results, either in paper or electronic format.
+With patients increasingly taking more responsibility for their own health care, it is vital for the hospital or lab to be transparent with tests and results so that patients are informed when making critical decisions.

 30. Researchers project that there will be $48 – $66 billion added to current health care costs each year between now and 2030.

 A study at the Mailman School of Public Health at Columbia University shows that U.S. healthcare costs are expected to reach up to $66 billion a year (specifically from the obesity epidemic that is plaguing this country).

 With healthcare costs looking to skyrocket in the next decade, it is vital that healthcare executives and hospital managers create a strategic plan to address the 30 statistics above.
 If they do not, or if they become complacent, then there will be massive repercussions in the years to come.
 Thank you for reading and if you have any thoughts on how to fix some of these pressing issues, or would like to contribute with our team on the next article, feel free to comment below or click here to submit an article.

 - Spring Hospital Selects ReferralMD to Streamline their Referral Process and Close the Feedback Loop - 07/19/2018